loighic/proofs/CR_13b--meeting.md

 ---

 Create a proof for an argument in the space below.
-Use at least three different rules and one of these premises:
+Use at least four different rules and one of these premises:

 <p style="margin-left: 40px;">(P &or; Q) &rarr; (S & &not;T)<br>
 (T & Q) v ~(S v R)<br>